Advantages of Microchipping Your Dog or Cat

-The chips can be read by special scanners, and then the numbers looked up in an online database.
-Most veterinarians, shelters, and rescue organizations have these scanners at their location, but they will only be able to find you if your contact information is up to date!
+How do microchip implants work?
+When necessary, the pet's microchips can be read by special scanners, and then the microchip number looked up in an online database.
+Most veterinarians, shelters, and rescue organizations have these scanners, but they will only be able to find you if your contact information is up to date!

-Tip: If your pet has already been microchipped, have your vet check to make sure the chip is still in place.
-They do occasionally fall out soon after being injected, so it can’t hurt to double check!
+Tip: If your pet is already microchipped, have your vet check to make sure the chip is still in place.
+They do occasionally fall out soon after being injected, so it doesn’t hurt to double check!

 What are the Advantages of Microchipping Your Dog?

-- The biggest benefit of investing in a microchip for your dog or cat is that you increase the chances of reuniting with your pet in the event that you become separated.
-Thousands of pets will end up in shelters or rescues each year because they get lost, and only about 15 percent of those pets are reunited with their original owners.
-Dogs that had microchips were reunited with their owners about 52.2 percent of the time.
-Microchipping increases the likelihood that you will be able to bring your pet back home, because this tiny electronic chip can easily be read by animal care organizations.
-Once the organization retrieves your contact information, they can get in touch with you and reunite you with your beloved friend.
+Why should you microchip your pet?
+The biggest benefit of investing in a microchip tracking device for your dog or cat is that you increase the chances of reuniting with your pet in the event that you are separated.
+Thousands of lost pets will end up in animal shelters each year and only about 15 percent of those pets are reunited with their original owners.
+Dogs with microchips were reunited with their owners about 52.2 percent of the time.
+Microchipping dogs and cats increases the likelihood that you will be able to bring your pet back home, because animal care organizations find them on the microchip registry to read any necessary information for identifying who the animal belongs to.
+Once the organization retrieves your contact information using a microchip scanner, they can get in touch with you and reunite you with your beloved friend.

-- Microchipping also helps protect your pet from being stolen and possibly sold.
-It is a way to identify your pet as your own in a way that cannot be tampered with by other humans.
-This keeps your pet safe and also puts your own mind at ease.
+Microchipping also helps protect your pet against theft.
+It is a way to identify you as their rightful pet parent in the case that they are stolen.
+This keeps your pet safe and puts your mind at ease.

-- You will have peace of mind to allow your dog the freedom it deserves.
-You can allow your dog to come and go as it pleases through the pet door, and give it the chance to roam the yard whenever it wants to have fun and exercise outside.
+Some pet doors even work with your pet’s unique microchip!
+You will also have peace of mind to allow your dog the freedom they deserve.
+They can come and go as they please through the pet door, and roam the yard for some outdoor exercise.
 SureFlap makes pet doors that work with a microchip and allow your pet to come and go, without worrying about other animals or intruders coming in.
-While it is still important to contain and protect your dog with a physical fence, electronic fence, or leash, you at least know that your dog is properly identified in the case of an unforeseen event.
+While it is still important to contain and protect your dog with a physical fence, electronic fence, or leash, you at least know that your dog is properly identified in the case of an unforeseen escape.

-- It is a relatively affordable procedure.
-It can cost a pet owner $15-$50 to microchip their pet.
+How much does it cost to microchip a dog?
+Alternatively, how much does it cost to microchip a cat?
+It is a relatively affordable procedure (for dogs and cats!).
+It generally costs a pet owner $15- $50 to microchip their pet.
 This is a small price to pay for the reassurance that your pet can easily be reconnected with you in the event of an emergency.

 Talk with your veterinarian about the advantages and risks of microchipping your dog before deciding if this is the right choice for you and your pet.
 Microchipping has never been easier, and many veterinarians can perform the procedure that same day if you decide that you want to protect your pet in this way.
 You’ll even find easy, mobile clinics that do microchips at reduced rates.
 Next time your dog walks out the pet door and heads out for some fun in the sun, you can relax knowing your dog is as safe and secure as possible.